absmach/supermq-docs/docs/authorization.md

 ## Unassign Users from Domain

-User can be unassigned to domain with endpoint `/domain/<domain_id>/users/unassign` with json body like below:
+User can be unassigned to domain with endpoint `/domain/<domain_id>/users/unassign` with JSON body like below:

 ```json
 {